structurizr/onpremises/docs/docs/04-authentication.md

 By default, Spring Security checks that you've been authenticated with your IdP within the past 2 hours (7200 seconds).
 If this value is too low, you can override it via a property named `structurizr.saml.maxAuthenticationAge` in your `structurizr.properties` file (the value is the number of seconds, e.g. 86400 seconds for 24 hours).

+#### Force authentication

+If you see HTTP 405 errors when trying to sign in (particularly after signing in already), you can set Structurizr to force authentication by setting a property named `structurizr.saml.forceAuthentication` in your `structurizr.properties` file (`true`, or `false` by default).

 Here are some guides that show how to integrate with different identity providers.

 #### Auth0